-Since the year-end, the Trustees have made some additional changes to the Fund's investment strategy and a new SIP was approved at the June meeting.
-In particular, the Fund has made a 20% allocation to Insight's Index-Linked Gilts and has increased the strategic allocation to Insight's Maturing Buy & Maintain Credit Funds from 10% to 20%.
-The Fund has made these changes using proceeds from disinvesting from the LGIM Short-Dated Sterling Corporate Bond Index Fund, LGIM Sterling Liquidity Fund and Baillie Gifford Diversified Growth Fund.
+Since the year-end, the Trustees have made some additional changes to the Fund's investment strategy and a new SIP was agreed in April 2024.
+In particular, the Fund has made an 18% allocation to Insight's Leveraged Gilt and Index-Linked Gilt Funds, a 6% allocation to Insight's Global ABS Fund, a 4% allocation to Insight's Liquidity Plus Fund and a 2% allocation to Insight's Liquid ABS Fund.
+The Fund has made these changes using proceeds from disinvesting from the Insight Index-Linked Gilt Funds and reducing the strategic allocation to the LGIM Future World Global Equity Index Funds (hedged and unhedged versions) from 40% to 30%.